Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Cash App is chock-full of mobile banking features.
 A top-ranked banking app in app stores, Cash App offers free peer-to-peer payment services, a Cash App debit card linked to your account, direct deposit, investing, buying and selling crypto and much more.
 There's also no membership fee, unlike Brigit's monthly fee.

-If you need quick cash, Cash App might offer a solution too.
-One of its latest features is called Borrow, offering qualified borrowers small loans up to $200.
-It's still in the early stages and not available to all users, but the loans have a four-week repayment period and a 5% monthly fee (equivalent to 60% APR).
+If you need quick cash, Cash App might offer a solution, too.
+One of its newer features is called Borrow, offering qualified borrowers loans up to $200 — much higher than Brigit's $250.
+It's not available to all users, but the loans typically have a four-week repayment period and a flat 5% fee per loan.
+If you miss your final due date, you'll be charged a weekly 1.25% late fee.

 However, Cash App's reviews aren't great.
-It's received thousands of complaints on its BBB profile, and the vast majority of reviews on Trustpilot are negative.
+It's received thousands of complaints on its Better Business Bureau (BBB) profile, and the vast majority of reviews on Trustpilot are negative.
 Many users mention issues with refunds, encountering scam profiles and poor customer support.

 • Available in all states